 We all miss our dogs when we need to leave them.
 Whether we’re taking a holiday, heading to work, or painting the town red, it’s never easy to farewell our pooches.
 However, do they feel the same way?
+Does their delicious dog food not taste quite as good when we’re not around?
 Sure, most pups will look heart-broken when we leave, and act like they’ve won an Oscar when we return.
 This is all well and good – but do they think about us when we’re not there with them?
 In fact, do they even perceive time as we do?
 Well, science has an answer, so to quote Jesse Pinkman, “Yeah, science!”

 Read on to learn whether your dog misses you, and what you can do about it!